A refresh for a NYC government agency's website.

 I served as the Project Leader and the point-of-contact between MOTI and our team of 4.
 I also played significant roles within the areas of User Research, Content Strategy, and Information Architect.
-This project was the final project of my General Assembly immersive, and it was conducted over a span of three weeks.
+This project was conducted over a span of three weeks.

 Below is a screen capture of MOTI's landing, Initiatives, and Innovation pages before the project started.
 At our initial meeting, our clients felt that their current website didn't communicate the dynamic and inventive work they were doing.